ashfaqrafin/ashfaqrafin/README.md

 ### Hi there <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" height="28px" alt="hi">

 I'm a **Computer Science enthusiast** hailing from the beautiful country of Bangladesh 🇧🇩.
-Currently, I'm broadening my horizons and honing my skills at **Brac University**, where the world of programming and technology unfolds before me 💻.
+Currently, I'm broadening my horizons and honing my skills at **Brac University**.
 My passion lies in **learning new skills** and **creating innovative solutions**.
 I believe in the power of technology to change the world, and I'm excited to be a part of this journey 🚀.